 AHCCCS may at any time negotiate or contract on behalf of the Contractor and AHCCCS for specialized hospital and medical services.
 AHCCCS will consider existing Contractor resources in the development and execution of specialty contracts.
 AHCCCS may require the Contractor to modify its delivery network to accommodate the provisions of specialty contracts.
-AHCCCS may consider waiving this requirement to utilize the specialty contract if such action is determined to be in the best interest of the State, however, in no case shall reimbursement exceeding that payable under the relevant AHCCCS specialty contract be considered in capitation rate development or risk sharing arrangements, including reinsurance.
+AHCCCS may consider waiving this requirement to utilize the specialty contract if such action is determined to be in the best interest of the State, however, in no case shall AHCCCS be held responsible for reimbursement exceeding that payable under the relevant AHCCCS specialty contract including, but not limited to, reinsurance payments.